 Any other American who had mishandled classified information would have had a different process and a different outcome.

-But Hillary Clinton got a special process, and she got a special outcome, and that is what has undermined the rule of law.
+But Hillary Clinton got a special process, and she got a special outcome.

-And it's it's just indicative of the extent to which during the Obama administration, the highest levels of our government at justice and at the FBI were infected with political bias.
+And it's just indicative of the extent to which during the Obama administration, the highest levels of our government at justice and at the FBI were infected with political bias.

 All right, stay right there.